elviravaladez/javascript-understanding-the-weird-parts/README.md

 Expression: A unit of code that results in a value.
 It doesn't have to save to a variable.
 Function expressions are NOT hoisted.

-Function Statement Example (doesn't result in a value)
+Function Statement Example (doesn't result in a value):
 ```js
 //when this code is executed, it doesn't do anything, even though it is saved to memory
 function greet() {